 HVAC service manager, $71,176 average salary

-HVAC technicians are desired across the United States, but even more so in Florida, California, Texas, New York and Illinois.
-According to hvacclasses.org, these states employ the greatest number of HVAC workers and are going through high construction growth.
+HVAC technicians are in demand across the country, but even more so in Florida, California, Texas, New York and Illinois.
+According to hvacclasses.org, these states employ the most HVAC workers and are going through explosive construction growth.
 Here’s why:

 • Texas: Hurricanes, energy, utility and other infrastructure updates.